Nike Tennis Camp at Denison University

-Come join the fun at our summer camp and get better at the Denison University Nike Tennis Camp!
-Our goal this summer is to provide our campers with a fun, healthy environment where they can hit tons of balls, take their game to the next level, while creating lasting friendships.
+Come join the fun at our summer tennis camp in Ohio at Denison University!
+This Midwest tennis camp provides boys and girls with a fun, healthy environment where they can hit tons of balls, improve their game, and create lasting friendships.

-- Daily instruction from head men's coach, Peter Burling, and his experienced staff
+- Instruction from Denison Men's Tennis Coach, Peter Burling, and his experienced staff

 - Fun off-court evening activities for overnight campers